Telescopefish: Life history

+Telescopefish participate in the diel vertical migration in which mesopelagic fish migrate to the surface at night to feed before returning to the depths to shelter during the day.

 Much less is known of their reproductive habits.
 They are presumed to be nonguarding pelagic spawners, releasing eggs and sperm indiscriminately into the water.
 The fertilized eggs are buoyant and become incorporated into the zooplankton, wherein they and the larvae remain—likely at much shallower depths than the adults—until metamorphosis into juvenile or adult form.